- Disability insurance offers vital financial support in the event of illness or injury, ensuring continued income during periods of incapacity

 Learn more about the ideal policy term for disability insurance.

-Which is better—group or individual disability insurance?
+Which is better: group or individual disability insurance in Canada?

 Deciding between group and individual disability insurance involves weighing the pros and cons of each option.
 Group disability insurance offers lower premiums, convenient enrollment, and coverage for pre-existing conditions without medical underwriting.
 However, it has limitations like less customization, coverage tied to employment, stricter definitions of disability, and shorter benefit periods.

-On the other hand, individual disability insurance provides personalized coverage tailored to your specific needs, it is flexible and remains with you regardless of job changes.
+On the other hand, individual disability insurance provides personalized coverage tailored to your specific needs, and it is flexible and remains with you regardless of job changes.
 While individual policies typically have higher premiums and require medical underwriting, the benefits are generally tax-free if premiums are paid with after-tax dollars.

 How to apply for group or individual disability insurance?